United Kingdom: Risk Assessment

 Business Climate Rating1

-- High public debt and deficit levels
+- High levels of debt and public deficit

-- High private debt
+- High level of private debt

-- Weak banking system
+- Fragile banking system